-Digital online forms: in order to get structured data and history.
 Think back to the example we gave: if an employee contacts you about a broken lamp in the store.
 Instead of them calling you, they can simply open a pre-made digital report on the business communication solution app and fill in all relevant information, you can even get a digital signature.
 This saves both of you time and ensures no information is missing, plus you have a history of all entries ever made.

 Business communication solutions should make it easy to create a form, report, or checklist.
-With Connecteam, you can start from scratch or edit an existing template and choose from various field options, like free text, multiple choice, image uploads, documents scanner, digital signature, GPS location and much more, especially for mobile devices.
+With Connecteam, you can start from scratch or edit an existing template and choose from various field options, like free text, multiple-choice, image uploads, documents scanner, digital signature, GPS location, and much more, especially for mobile devices.

-Updates: to send immediate messages, distribute announcements, celebrate success, and much more.
 Send an immediate update with a push notification to easily reach all of your employees with or without the ability for user comments.
 This way, your employees get the information they need when they need it, and you can easily track the engagement rates and know exactly who viewed your update and when.
 Most business communication solutions nowadays are cloud-based, so you’ll history embedded into all features, that way no data is lost.

 The goal of these business communication solutions is to help you and your employees streamline communication, spend less time on phone calls, and improve productivity.
 A manager’s dream.